FOUNDATIONS OF ETHICS AND DIVERSITY 200 (UF 200)

-Civic and Ethical Foundations 200 (UF 200) is a 30 student, interactive learning class centered on the question, “What does it mean to be an engaged citizen in a democracy?”
+Foundations of Ethics and Diversity 200 (UF 200) is a 30-student, interactive learning class centered on the question, “What does it mean to be an engaged citizen in a democracy?”
 Students discuss issues of ethics and diversity, connect course content with the real world through civic engagement projects, and build their writing skills.

 CIVIC ENGAGEMENT IN UF 200